 - Do not use the same equipment on your healthy skin that you used on a wart.
 (Using a disposable emery board is one way to avoid this situation.)

-Professional Treatment for Plantar Warts in Austin, TX
+Are You Looking for a Plantar Warts Specialist in Austin, TX?